-Anyone who holds a personal subscription to CHOICE Plus OR has held a personal CHOICE membership* for five or more years.
+Anyone who holds a personal subscription to CHOICE Plus OR has held a CHOICE membership for five or more years.

-Applications are considered by CHOICE Board and applicants are informed of the outcome in writing.
+Applications are considered by the CHOICE Board and applicants are informed of the outcome in writing.
 Corporate subscribers or individuals whose subscriptions are held in the name of a business or other body are not eligible.

 How many voting members are there?